Vassili7115/calculator-ekino/README.md

 For the future, I would like to integrate the features of a scientific calculator

-My code is accessible on the master branch.
 To test you must write the following commands in the terminal :
 - git clone https://github.com/Vassili7115/calculator-ekino.git and git pull origin master
 - npm install